 Hiring Real Estate Agents in Cambodia

 Finding a quality agent outside of Phnom Penh, Siem Reap, or Sihanoukville is unlikely.
 That’s because locals don’t really use property agents in Cambodia.
 Khmers usually find properties for sale through local circles and word of mouth.

-With all of that said, the best Cambodia real estate agents provide a valuable service – especially for the new and uninitiated.
+With all that said, the best Cambodia real estate agents provide a valuable service – especially for the new and uninitiated.

 For example, soft titles transfer at the district level instead of the national level.
 Processes and timeframes vary based on where you buy property because of this.

-Some “neighborhood chiefs” are infamous in their bureaucracy, asking for bribes unless you wait two months for the title transfer.
+Several “neighborhood chiefs” are infamous in their bureaucracy, asking for bribes unless you wait two months for the title transfer.
 Sometimes you may run into a small problem.
 Yet typically people will offer to “fix” any small problems.

 Is Buying Cambodia Property a Good Investment?

 More importantly, a nation once scarred by the atrocities of the Khmer Rogue not only moves, but leaps forward.
-Cambodia’s best days are certainly ahead of it.
+Cambodia’s best days are ahead of it.

 Skip the Next Western Recession